bryanwb/kh/README.md

 The flags and args intended for the finger are stored in FingerArgs.Args.
 Note that that the --verbose, -v, --help, -h flags are stripped from FingerArgs and stored in FingerArgs.Flags.

-## What's Missing
+## TODO

-It would be great if King's Hand could fetch and install additional fingers.
+* It would be great if King's Hand could fetch and install additional fingers.
 Haven't figured out how to do that yet.
 Perhaps using `go get`?
+* Find and list fingers present on github based on repo metadata

-How to support shell completions?
+* How to support shell completions?
+* Make it easier for fingers to manage their own flags and arguments, should be able to wrap pflag for this purpose

 I would love some feedback on these ideas!
 Please let me know of any gotchas i have not considered